 This type of itchiness will usually cause dogs to spend lots of time licking and chewing on their paws.
-And while there are a variety of things that can cause dogs to suffer from itchy paws, yeast infections in dogs' paws likely top the list.
+And while there are a variety of things that can cause dogs to suffer from itchy paws, a yeast infection on paws in dogs likely top the list.

-A dog yeast infection in the paws can be extremely irritating for your canine, and they can even predispose your dog to other painful skin conditions.
+A dog paw yeast infection can be extremely irritating for your canine, and they can even predispose your dog to other painful skin conditions.

 Fortunately, yeast infections – particularly those that afflict a dog’s paws – are often easy to treat, and most dogs will heal relatively quickly.